microsoft/PowerToys/doc/devdocs/readme.md

 ### Compiling Source Code from the command line

-Run these commands in Developer Command Prompt for Visual Studio or the Developer PowerShell for Visual Studio:
+Run these commands in the Developer Command Prompt for Visual Studio or the Developer PowerShell for Visual Studio:
 ```shell
 git submodule update --init --recursive
 msbuild -t:restore